RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The CA private key may be used to sign certificates for at most four years, but may be used to sign CRLs and OCSP responder certificates for the entire usage period.
 All certificates signed by a specific CA key pair must expire before the end of that key pair’s usage period.

-Subscriber public keys in certificates that assert the id-PIV-content-signing OID in the extended key usage extension have a maximum usage period of eight years.
+Subscriber public keys in certificates that assert the id-PIV-content-signing OID in the extended key usage extension have a maximum usage period of nine years.
 The private keys corresponding to the public keys in these certificates have a maximum usage period of three years.
+Expiration of the id-fpki-common-piv-contentSigning certificate shall be later than the expiration of the id-fpki-common-authentication certificate expiration.

 For OCSP responders operating under this policy and all other subscriber public keys, the maximum usage period is three years.
 Subscriber signature private keys have the same usage period as their corresponding public key.